ifmcjthenknczny/jsCheckers/README.md

 * [Contact](#contact)

 ## General info
-This little responsive webpage-app is allows you to play checkers on 8x8 board with a computer opponent.
+This responsive single-page application allows you to play checkers on 8x8 board with a computer opponent.
 AI is very basic - computer picks random move from the list of available moves.

 [Background source](https://www.toptal.com/designers/subtlepatterns/what-the-hex/)